MicrosoftDocs/quantum-docs/articles/how-to-connect-workspace.md

     print(workspace.get_targets())
     ```

+For more information, see [Manage your Access Keys](xref:microsoft.quantum.how-to.manage-access-keys).

 > [!WARNING]
 > Storing your account access keys or connection string in clear text presents a security risk and is not recommended.
-Store your account keys in an encrypted format, or migrate your applications to use Microsoft Entra authorization.
+Store your account keys in an encrypted format, or migrate your applications to use Microsoft Entra authorization for access to your Azure Quantum workspace.

 ## Connect with workspace parameters